Sheep-y/MarsHorizonMods/PayloadQA/Readme.md

 # Configuration #

-The mod config file on BepInEx is `BepInEx\configs\Zy.MarsHorizon.DeepSpaceSlots.cfg`.
+The mod config file on BepInEx is `BepInEx\configs\Zy.MarsHorizon.PayloadCheckup.cfg`.
-On other mod loaders it is `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon\DeepSpaceSlots.ini`.
+On other mod loaders it is `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon\PayloadCheckup.ini`.

 You can edit the config file to disable or adjust some features.

-BepInEx also has a configuration manager plugin which can reconfig the mod on the fly.
+Except when using BepInEx's configuration manager, the changes will take effect on game's next launch.

 # Compatibility #